 Collective Unrest is an underground political resistance magazine.
 The poetry, fiction, essays, photography, visual art, music, and otherwise contained herein are meant to produce a feeling of humanity, unity, unrest, social justice, and urgency.

 We do not believe in hatred, we do not promote violence, and we do not accept ignorance.
 We hate that we even have to say this but we do NOT tolerate racism, homophobia, xenophobia, fatphobia, sexism, transphobia, agism, ableism, misandry, misogyny, or any other forms of bigotry.

 We are a place of respect, compassion, empathy, understanding, and solidarity.
 We value human rights, sincere, informed expression, and truth, above all else.
 We are fiercely anti-Trump and anyone who supports him, but he is not the only hateful force we are resisting.
 There is injustice everywhere.

-Cofounder & Prose Editor: Marisa Crane is a lesbian fiction writer and poet.
+Editor in Chief: Marisa Crane is a queer fiction writer and poet.
+She is the author of the poetry chapbook OUR DEBATABLE BODIES (Animal Heart Press, 2019).
 Her work has appeared or is forthcoming in Jellyfish Review, Pithead Chapel, X-R-A-Y Magazine, Cotton Xenomorph, The Disappointed Housewife, formercactus, Okay Donkey, Switchback, Drunk Monkeys, Bending Genres, and elsewhere.
-She currently lives in San Diego with her fiancee.
+She currently lives in San Diego with her wife.
 You can find her on Twitter @marisabcrane.